DMacMakes/dmdocs/content/en/torrens/aac202/assessments/index.md

 Element       | Detail
 ---- | ----
-Objects | Focus on using edge loops and creases to control all the silhouettes and contours as well you can.
-Use booleans to cut openings around the buttons so they don't merge into solid plastic.
-In those places where you can see inside the model, put something inside (like a black block) to prevent seeing through.
+Objects | Focus on using edge loops and creases to **control all the silhouettes and contours** as well you can.
+Use **booleans** to cut openings around the buttons so they don't merge into solid plastic.
+In those places where you can see inside the model, put black blocking objects inside to **prevent seeing through**.
+Use **real subdivisions and alphas** to add embossed details to the d pad, and **noise maker** to add realistic bumpy finish to the graphics inset (bit with the button names).
 Materials | At a minimum use the ZBro Paint matcap.
 Try other materials to see if you can represent the glossy red plastic and metal screws better.
 Color | If using ZBro paint, at a minimum fill with flat colour.
 You can add more subtle aging and colouration with polypaint if you like.
 If you use metal matcaps or pre-coloured plasticy matcaps, you might need to fill with just white to get the right result.